natesworksdev/Ryujinx/README.md

 </a>

 All the developers working on the project do so on their free time, but the project has several expenses:
-* Hackable Nintendo Switch consoles to reverse-engineer the hardware and its components
+* Hackable Nintendo Switch consoles to reverse-engineer the hardware
-* Hardware to test and fix any bugs certain hardware may have
+* Additional hardware to test and fix any bugs certain vendors (AMD, Nvidia, and Intel) may have
-* Software licenses to help developers use whatever they are comfortable with
+* Software licenses to allow developers use whatever they are comfortable with
 * Web hosting and infrastructure

-All the funds acquired through our Patreon is considered a donation to support our work, and we will not do patron only releases.
-We may post exclusive progress reports, or early access to tools that can be used with the emulator.
+All the funds acquired through our Patreon are considered a donation to support our work.
+Patrons get 1 week of exclusive early access to our progress reports and access to developer interviews.

 ## License